Alfa Romeo Stelvio

-The Alfa Romeo Stelvio (Type 949) is a car produced by the Italian manufacturer Alfa Romeo since 2016.
+The Alfa Romeo Stelvio (Type 949) is a luxury crossover SUV produced by the Italian manufacturer Alfa Romeo since 2016.
 (Note: Alfa Romeo is a subdivision of Stellantis (formerly FCA).)
 As a D-segment model it slots above the smaller Tonale model in the marque's SUV range.
-A compact crossover SUV, it was first revealed at the 2016 Los Angeles Auto Show and entered production at the Cassino Plant at the end of 2016.
+It was first revealed at the 2016 Los Angeles Auto Show and entered production at the Cassino Plant at the end of 2016.
 In 2018 it was Alfa Romeo's best-selling model, with roughly 43,000 sold that year.
 In 2024, it had fallen behind the Tonale in the U.S. as sales dropped to just 3,162 from 12,043 in 2018.

 The Stelvio uses FCA's Giorgio platform, shared with the D-segment Giulia saloon.
 The name Stelvio derives from the Stelvio Pass, Italy's highest mountain pass, noted for its 48 circuitous switchbacks.